 - Even when you’re cooling your entire house, the bypass duct will siphon air from the supply.
 You’ll make your air handler work harder.

-Basically, you'll end up with two zones but you'll also lose efficiency and put more wear and tear on your equipment.
-That's why it's better to add zones when you have a variable speed blower and variable speed outdoor unit.
+You’ll end up with two zones, but you’ll also lose efficiency and put more wear and tear on your equipment.
+That’s why it’s better to add zones when you have a variable speed blower and variable speed outdoor unit.